siteswapjuggler/meuhcube/README.md

 ## Remote clients over USB

-You can drive a cube over USB with one of this clients:
+You can drive a cube over USB with one of the clients in the **software** folder:

+  * a Max/MSP sketch
+  * a Proccesing library and simulator
+  * a Python Module in Progress

+You can also use this clients under developpement :
   * [PLFM, a Python library for MeuhCube](https://gitlab.com/influencepc/Python-library-for-MeuhCube)

 ## External resources